Impact of conversion-driven processes on singlet-doublet Majorana dark matter relic: dark matter phenomenology and detection prospects

+From the above discussion, we conclude that for $\sin\theta\gtrsim0.05$, where annihilation and co-annihilation processes are significant, the singlet and doublet decouple at the same epoch and give the correct relic density.
+On the other hand, for $\sin\theta\lesssim0.05$, the singlet decouples early with a larger abundance.
+However, it can be brought to the correct ballpark with the help of decay/inverse decay, followed by the annihilation of the doublet to SM particles.
+As a result, in this case, the gross features of the relic density parameter space differ significantly from the larger $\sin\theta$ ($\gtrsim0.05$) case.

-So far we have switched off the co-scattering effects while solving Eqs. (\ref{eq:Y1}) and (\ref{eq:Y2}).
+So far, we have switched off the co-scattering (\texttt{"2010"} processes) effects while solving Eqs. (\ref{eq:Y1}) and (\ref{eq:Y2}).
 Now we solve the Eqs.~(\ref{eq:Y1}) and (\ref{eq:Y2}) without switching off the co-scattering processes and showcase the correct relic points in the plane of $M_{\rm DM}$ and $\Delta M$ in the \textit{right} panel of Fig. \ref{fig:delmvsmdm}.
 The various colored points represent the range of $\sin\theta$ as given in the inset of the figure.
-For $\sin\theta\gtrsim0.05$, the annihilation, co-annihilation, decay and inverse-decay processes are sufficient enough to keep the DM in equilibrium with SM bath until the sector 2 particles decouples from SM.
-This is the reason, co-scattering processes do not play any role in large $\sin\theta$ region.
-As the $\sin\theta$ decreases, DM decouples chemically from thermal bath early, while the sector 2 particles still interact with SM bath because of their gauge interactions.
-Treating the evolution of the singlet and doublet separately, we find that for smaller $\sin\theta$ and $\Delta{M}$, the singlet decouples early with a larger abundance.
-However, the number density of the singlet, which is the sector 1 particle, gets converted to the sector 2 particles through the conversion-driven processes.
-The sector 2 particles being in thermal equilibrium get converted to SM particles via the ``2200'' processes.
-As a result, the DM number density keeps depleting until to reach the correct value.
+For $\sin\theta\gtrsim0.05$, the annihilation, co-annihilation, decay, and inverse-decay processes are sufficient enough to keep the DM in equilibrium with the SM bath until the sector 2 particles decouple from the SM through \texttt{"2200"} processes.
+Once the sector 2 particles decouple, the co-scattering processes can not alter the relic density.
+At most, it can interchange $Y_1$ and $Y_2$, but $Y_1+Y_2$ remains constant.
+This is the reason why co-scattering processes do not play any role in the large $\sin\theta$ region.
+For $\sin\theta\lesssim0.05$, the co-scattering processes play a significant role as the chemical decoupling of the singlet and doublet happens at different epochs.